JAlcocerT/JAlcocerT/content/blog/concepts-lean.md

 ## The SDLC

-While developing, these tricks have been useful to me:
+While developing, these *software development life cycle* tricks have been useful to me:

-1. Use short-lived feature branches.
+1. Use short-lived feature branches
-2. Merge and delete branches promptly.
+2. Merge and delete branches promptly

 ```sh
 git checkout main